 Key Takeaways

-- Mission Connection Healthcare provides specialized therapy for adults healing from family emotional trauma through individual counseling, group support, and trauma-focused treatment approaches.
+- Mission Connection Healthcare helps adults recover from family trauma through trauma-focused outpatient care, including individual therapy, group support, and evidence-based treatments available both in person and through telehealth.

-5 Key Signs of Emotional Abuse from Parents
+What Are Common Signs of Emotional Abuse from Parents?

 Emotionally abusive parents rarely offer genuine praise or encouragement.
 Instead, they focus relentlessly on flaws, mistakes, and shortcomings.
 This criticism extends beyond specific behaviors to attacks on your character, appearance, intelligence, or fundamental worth as a person.